 The essential fish habitat (EFH) review section of this report is required by the Hawaii Archipelago FEP and National Standard 2 guidelines, and it includes information on cumulative impacts to essential fish habitat in the U.S. Western Pacific region.
 The National Standard 2 guidelines also require a report on the condition of the habitat.
 In the 2017 and 2018 annual SAFE reports, a literature review of the life history and habitat requirements for each life stage of four reef-associated crustacean species regularly landed in U.S. Western Pacific commercial fisheries was presented.
 This review included information on two species of spiny lobster, (Panulirus marginatus and Scyllarides squammosus), scaly slipper lobster (Scyllarides squammosus), and Kona crab (Ranina ranina).
 A review of EFH for reef-associated crustaceans in the MHI and Guam was included in the 2019 report.
 In 2022, additional information was added on EFH models developed for uku in the MHI, providing both Level 1 (Franklin 2021) and Level 2 (Tanaka et al. 2022) data.
-In 2023, the Council recommended revising uku EFH in the Hawaii FEP based on these model outputs.
+A project initiated in 2023 is exploring a range of potential methods to effectively sample juvenile uku in nearshore habitats (Schmidt et al. 2023).
+Annual bottomfish surveys were successfully conducted in 2024 as part of the BFISH program.
+The surveys also collect important habitat-related data such as depth, temperature, and seafloor type, contributing to Essential Fish Habitat (EFH) assessments.